Update: new higher pay rate, effective 05/31/2014. See below for details.

 The inhabitants of this secondary world should have developed their own culture in response to the uniqueness of their world.
 The characters should fit this culture, and the qualities of the secondary world should have some bearing on the plot.

 We are NOT interested in urban fantasy or other types of stories set in the “real world,” even if they contain fantasy elements.

 We have a preference for limited points-of-view, first-person or third-person, because we find it harder for a story to get deep inside a character’s head from an omniscient point-of-view.
-We find present tense occasionally pretentious and second-person point-of-view always annoying.
+We don’t like second-person point-of-view; it feels annoying to us.

 We know grammar rules, such as which types of clauses should have commas between them and which types should not.
 We respect the author’s freedom to bend the rules as suits their story, but repeated ignorance of grammatical principles for no apparent artistic reason will make a manuscript look unprofessional to us.

 Originality: We prefer stories that are as original as possible, particularly in the setting.
 We are unlikely to enjoy stories featuring elements we have seen repeatedly, such as elves or barbarian swordsmen or an opening scene in a fantasy tavern, unless they present that element in a unique new way.

 Extreme Content: We prefer that graphic sex and violence not escalate beyond the level of an R-rated movie.
 We also insist that sex and sadistic violence not be acted upon children.